lmillar2i2/lmillar2i2/README.md

 - Keep 🌱 Learning

 I'm a professional junior freelancer software developer.
-Im worked in many projects with multiple language and goals but the two last years i was making Django apps.
+I've worked in many projects with multiple language and goals.
+The two last years i've develop Django apps.
 I like the fullstack roadmap.
-I keep learning for improve my habilities.
+I keep learning to improve my habilities.

 ## Skills: